vito/bass-loop/README.md

 See [the Announcement](https://github.com/vito/bass-loop/discussions/1) for more details - a proper README will come shortly!

+## demo

+See [Bass Loop demo](https://github.com/vito/bass-loop-demo) for a repo to play around with.

 ## the plan

 * [x] A GitHub app for running Bass GitHub event handlers in-repo (kinda like GitHub actions).